GoodGuyGregory/cplusplus/Udemy/mastering-data-structures-algorithms/Graphs/Lecture/Notes.md

 `G = (V, E)` : Where V is a set of verticies and E is a set of edges.

+Graphs are very useful breaking down complex programing problems and assist in forming solutions to these proble,s. a solid undertstanding in conceptual design and implimentation can make you a better programmer/problem solver.

 Below are examples of graphs

 ![Graph Images]()